ContainerSSH/containerssh.github.io/docs/about/packages.md

----
 title: ContainerSSH packages
----

 ContainerSSH maintains an experimental package repository at `packages.containerssh.io`.
 This page describes how to add the repository to your operating system.

 !!! warning
-    The package repository is experimental and may change in the future.
+    The package repository is experimental and is likely to change in the future.

 === "Debian/Ubuntu"